sje473/RobotHand/Assembly/powerSetup.md

 ### 5. Verification
 - Before powering on, confirm:
   - 5 V and GND are consistent across all servos.
+  - The **Arduino ground** is properly connected to the shared ground line.
   - Signal wires are connected to the correct pins.
   - No short circuits between power and ground.
 - Power up the system and gently test each servo to ensure movement.